SCIENCES record and interpret reality.

 To put more SCIENCES into daily lives of Morgan county residents, FAST produced “Morgan County Menus” with Dr. Matthew Hahn.
 We distributed 300 copies of our example of grass-roots health education to attendees at an international US Dept. of Commerce meeting.
 “Morgan County Menus” was reviewed with enthusiasm by the Clinical Nutrition Division and the Associate Dean of Research at the UCLA College of Medicine.
 For many years, the booklet and pedometers were provided free at the County Fair.
 Over a thousand “Morgan County Menus” booklets have been distributed from the County Fair, the Morgan County Library and the WVU Extension Office.
+It reappeared in 2018 as a shorter, updated ebook, Recipe Repairs.

 FAST’s County Fair exhibits included a display on sugar calories that later circulated among County schools (complementing a new NIH curriculum supplement on the science of energy balance; “Calorie Intake and Physical Activity”).
 We joined with Morgan County Health Olympics to obtain exercise equipment at Widmeyer School for the first healthy walking track in the County.
 We also gave funds for a fitness station at the walking track in North Berkeley.
 FAST sponsored many community discussions about health and nutrition, integrating healing aspects of complementary and alternative medicine as well as promoting nutrition education of adolescents in primary prevention of cardiovascular disease.
 A unique evening discussion by Commander Joe Hibbeln of the NIH described his research on how nutrition affects human behavior.
 We held a community discussion of “Living with Alzheimer’s” led by Dr. Matt Hahn with informative handouts from the National Institute on Aging.